-By setting various optional settings with the menus, you can set Picture Style, the date/time, Custom Functions, etc. While looking at the LCD monitor, you use the <MENU> button, <SELECT> button, and < \bigcirc > dial on the camera back.
+By setting various optional settings with the menus, you can set processing parameters, the date/time, Custom Functions, etc. While looking at the LCD monitor, you use the <MENU> button, <SELECT> button, and < \bigcirc > dial on the camera back to proceed to the next step.